androiddevnotesforks/resources-of-learning/_cs-software-development-and-engineering.md

 - Java Application Architecture: Modularity Patterns with Examples Using OSGi (2012) by Kirk Knoernschild [3.91, 87]
 - Foundations of Scalable Systems by Ian Gorton [4.19, 80]
 - Software Architecture: Foundations, Theory, and Practice (2009) by Richard N. Taylor [3.83, 71]
-- Head First Software Architecture: A Learner's Guide to Architectural Thinking (2024) by Raju Gandhi (Author), Mark Richards (Author), Neal Ford [3.80, 69]
+- Head First Software Architecture: A Learner's Guide to Architectural Thinking (2024) by Raju Gandhi, Mark Richards, Neal Ford [3.80, 69]
 - Web Application Architecture: Principles, Protocols and Practices (2009) by Leon Shklar [3.76, 50]
 - System Architecture: Strategy and Product Development for Complex Systems (2015) by Bruce Cameron, Daniel Selva, and Edward F. Crawley [4.38, 50]
 - Architecture Modernization - Socio-technical alignment of software, strategy, and structure by Nick Tune [4.11, 47]